-lable of Contents 1 Preface Defining and recognizing child abuse and neglect 3 What is Child Abuse Tips for Mandated Reporters 4 Physical Abuse Abusive Head Trauma Distinguishable Abuse from Accident 6 Sexual Abuse Sexual Abuse Myths and Facts 8 Emotional Abuse 10 Neglect of a Child 11 Reporting Child Abuse and Neglect Who is Required to Report Child Abuse or Neglect?
-(Kansas Reporting Laws) 12 Frequently Asked Questions: How to Make a Report.
-How should a report be made?
+Table of Contents 1 Preface Defining and recognizing child abuse and neglect 3 What is Child Abuse Tips for Mandated Reporters 4 Physical Abuse 5 Abusive Head Trauma Distinguishable Abuse from Accident 6 Sexual Abuse 7 Sexual Abuse Myths and Facts 8 Emotional Abuse 10 Neglect of a Child 11 Reporting Child Abuse and Neglect Who is Required to Report Child Abuse or Neglect?
+(Kansas Reporting Laws) Frequently Asked Questions: Reporting What is the legal penalty if a mandated reporter fails to report?
+Is a reporter liable for reporting?
+Would a reporter incur any civil liability if required to participate in court proceedings?
+On what basis may a report be made?
+What does "reason to suspect" mean?
+What if an employer has separate policies for reporting?
+What if the situation has already been reported; is there still a requirement to report?
+Can a mandated reporter make a report anonymously?
+12 14 Frequently Asked Questions: How to Make a Report How should a report be made?
 What type of information should a report contain?
 To whom should reports be made?
 Where do I report a suspected incident with a child that lives on an Indian Reservation?
-15 Frequently Asked Questions: After Report is Made 16
+15 Frequently Asked Questions: After Report is Made Will the identity of the reporter be disclosed?
+What can a reporter know about a case once a report is made?
+If an agency receives a court order to disclose confidential information, what procedure should be followed?
+16